-Each supervisory union SU/SD supervisory union or supervisory district shall develop and implement a system of appropriate needs-based professional learning for all professional staff, including administrators and other staff involved in student instruction, as required in 16 V.S.A. § 261a(a)(5).
-This shall include ongoing resources and supports to create and strengthen an equitable, anti-racist, anti-discriminatory, inclusive-and culturally and linguistically responsive, and inclusive school experience for all students, and to cultivate the knowledge, skills and practices required to identify and remediate prohibited discrimination because of, or based upon, the reasons set forth in Section 2113 and in the Statement of Purpose of this Manual.
+Each supervisory union SU/SD supervisory union or supervisory district shall develop and implement a system of appropriate needs-based professional learning for all professional staff, including administrators and other staff involved in student instruction.
+This shall include ongoing resources and supports to create and strengthen an anti-racist, inclusive and culturally and linguistically responsive school experience for all students, and to cultivate the knowledge, skills and practices required to identify and remediate prohibited discrimination because of, or based upon, the reasons set forth in Section 2113 and in the Statement of Purpose of this Manual.
 Time for professional learning should will be embedded into the school day the agreed-upon scheduled times for school employees as defined by collective bargaining agreements where they exist.

-The Each school's professional learning system shall be aligned with its staff evaluation and supervision policies, Continuous Improvement Plan, and supervisory union and district SU/SD supervisory union or supervisory district's goals and shall provide new staff members with appropriate opportunities for professional learning.
+The Each school's professional learning system shall be aligned with its staff evaluation and supervision policies, Continuous Improvement Plan, supervisory union and district SU/SD supervisory union or supervisory district's goals and shall provide new staff members with appropriate opportunities for professional learning.

 Educator Mmentoring shall be a component of each supervisory union's SU/SD's the needs-based professional learning system required in this subsection.
-The superintendent or their designee shall determine the specifics of each mentoring program in their school(s) in accordance with the guidelines approved by the Agency.
-State

-Board of Education, Vermont Standards Board for Professional Educators, and state law addressing mentoring for educators.
+The superintendent or their designee shall determine the specifics of each mentoring program in their school(s) in accordance with the guidelines approved by the Agency, State Board of Education, Vermont Standards Board for Professional Educators, and state law addressing mentoring for educators.